Azure-Samples/copilot-openai-todo/demo.md

 - create a github actions for a CI that runs my tests using Node 18
   * Can you make it so the tests run on Windows, Linux and Mac?

-(
-  ### New component (loader?)
+### (New component: if extra time)

 - how can I create a new component with the angular CLI?
   * what if I don't want to create a new directory?
-)

 ### Show final result